Rising cost of insulin causes students to choose between textbooks and their lives

 By Madison McVay-

-Imagine emptying your pocketbook every time you buy a textbook.
+Imagine emptying your pocketbook every time you?buy a textbook.
 While this is a reality for many college students, there is an even harsher reality for others.
 Although the price of textbooks may be high, the price of life-saving drugs, such as insulin, are just as much or more expensive.
-Though a student may be able to pass a class without a book or find one cheaper online, students who are living with Type 1 Diabetes have no choice but to spend additional thousands of dollars a year just to survive.
+Though a student may be able to pass a class without a book or find one cheaper online, students who are living with Type 1 Diabetes have no choice but to spend additional thousands of dollars a year just to survive. ?
+They already have to rely on sites like wholesalediabeticsocks.com to get cheap products like specialized socks for diabetic people that will help their condition, they can’t afford to be spending thousands extra.
+It’s unfair for the people who aren’t at fault for their medical condition.
+It might be time for them to consider alternative solutions such as cannabis which is a herbal remedy that helps to regulate insulin, and is now legal in many states (Click here to find a supplier), if they need to find new ways to keep balancing their educational and health needs.

 According to the American Diabetes Association (ADA), every 21 seconds someone is diagnosed with diabetes.
+In fact, over 30 million Americans suffer from diabetes today, which is a staggering number to process.
 Type 1 Diabetes is an auto-immune disease that causes the body to reject the pancreas.
 The pancreas secretes insulin, which leads to insulin breaking down the glucose/carbohydrates in the body to produce energy.
 This energy allows the body to function on a day to day basis.
 Humans cannot physically live without insulin.

 There is currently a drug monopoly “war” happening between insurance companies and people who suffer from Type 1 Diabetes.
 As diabetes becomes an increasingly prevalent disease, it has given insurance companies a motive to increase the price of insulin for a higher revenue.
 According to The American Medical Association, which hosted a study in 2016, the price of insulin has tripled between 2002 and 2013.
 With the price and rate of receiving a diagnosis rising, diabetes is soon to become a multimillion-dollar industry.